Day One:

 his Ark aground here and availed himself of the

-Day Seven: Vetralla to Sutri
+Day Eight Vetralla to Sutri

 20 km (can be reduced to 14)

-continue our walk.
 Today’s trail starts through hazelnut

 groves and then is on shady forest trails through a